nogdog/cwrblog/README.md

 thin-space, em-dash, thin-space.
 The CSS (in `/static/css/style.css`) makes any image tags within the post float left.

+If you use the `/static/img/` directory for images in your posts, use a relative URL (no leading slash), such as `static/img/your_image.jpg`.

 ## Images

 The /static/img directory should contain an image file named `banner.jpg`